 Update: After I was diagnosed with Type 2 diabetes, I read over 20 books and attended conferences with a goal of reversing my symptoms.

-2 months after I wrote this article, I was back in the hospital twice more for the same reason: life-threatening diabetic ketoacidosis.
-I had done everything I could to lose weight and “reverse my diabetes.”
+6 weeks after I wrote this article, I was back in the hospital twice more for the same reason: life-threatening diabetic ketoacidosis.
+I had done everything I could to “reverse my diabetes.”
 Why wasn’t it working?
 Because I was misdiagnosed.

 I was finally diagnosed correctly with Type 1 Diabetes.
 Ketoacidosis is very rare in Type 2 diabetes (insulin resistance) but quite common to people with Type 1 diabetes (insulin dependence).
 Type 1 diabetes cannot be cured or reversed.

 Misdiagnosis is quite common because people (including many doctors!) tend to think of Type 1 as something that only begins when you are a juvenile.
 I, and many others, are living proof that is not true.

 On the bright side, I found a way of eating that makes me lose a lot of weight fast while still being healthy and filling.
 Now that I know I have Type 1 diabetes, my current way of eating focuses on low carb.
 Still, I leverage all the success and learnings I describe below for good health and weight management.

 One month ago, I wrote Why Do I Have Diabetes? while struggling to find the ideal diet to help me reverse my diagnosis.
 Since transitioning to a whole food plant-based diet, I have lost 10 pounds and feel GREAT!